raykao/platform-engineering/readme.md

 #### Cloud Native IaC considerations
 * K8s cluster & experience – Ops teams need to grow skills in maintaining K8s infrastructure management clusters.
 * Getting started – Ops teams will need to learn how to define resources in cloud native templates.
 * Existing investments – this document is not suggesting that you should scrap existing investments, you should review how the technincal benefits provide business value and start small.
-You can perform self-service using existing deployment pipeline technologies such as GitHub Actions, DevOps and IaC tools such as Terraform, Bicep, ARM templates etc.
+You can perform self-service using existing deployment pipeline technologies such as GitHub Actions, Azure DevOps Pipelines and IaC tools such as Terraform, Bicep, ARM templates etc.

 ### Continuous Deployment (CD) Pipelines
-For this we are are going to use GitOps based CD pipelines, popular tools examples, Argo, Tekton, Flux.
-These tools  reconcile the infra or application configuration in a repositry with the K8s cluster.
+For this we are are going to use pull based GitOps agents for CD pipelines of our platform.
+Popular tools in this space include: Argo, Tekton and Flux.
+These tools will reconcile the infra or application configuration that is stored in a Git repositry as the source of truth, while leveraging a Kubernetes cluster as the control plane to ensure that the deployed resources always reflect the declarative state stored in the Git repository.

-We will use [Argo](https://argoproj.github.io) in the example, but you can use other tools, the main benefit of GitOps is scale, configuration portabiltiy, drift detection, automation, auditing and approval etc. A key difference between GitOps and other CD pipelines such as Jenkins, GHA, DevOps is that they are push based pipelines that run outside of the K8s cluster, requiring connectivity details for the K8s cluster.
-Whereas with GitOps tools have an agent that is installed on the cluster and you add a configuration to the agent, it will then reach out to a configuration repo and 'pull' in the configuration.
+We will use [Argo](https://argoproj.github.io) in this example project, but you can use other tools.
+The main benefit of this pull based agent model of GitOps is scale, configuration portabiltiy, drift detection, automation, auditing and approval gates.
+A key difference between pull based GitOps and other traditional push based CD pipelines such as Jenkins, GitHub Actions, Azure DevOps Pipelines is that they run outside of the K8s cluster, requiring connectivity details for the K8s cluster.
+This is in contrast to pull based GitOps tools, that have an agent installed on a cluster and you provide it with Git repo credentials/connection settings for the agent to connect to, which allows it to leverage the Git repo as a configuration source of truth.
+The agent is now able to 'pull' configuration in from the repo.
 There is a lot more detail in this area, for more information take a look [here](https://opengitops.dev/) as well as the project content.

 Lets get building.....